 Maine: Park Loop Road, Acadia National ParkAcadia National Park is a beautiful place on its own, but toss in a smooth band of asphalt and you have the most stereotypically gorgeous fall drive imaginable.
-The 27-mile stretch that comprises Park Loop Road spans forests and lakes, mountains and rocky coastline.
-This was the first place I ever saw fog roll in so thick and fast it looked like an oncoming avalanche.
+The 27-mile stretch that comprises Park Loop Road spans forests and lakes, mountains and rocky coastline where fog rolls in so thick, you might mistake it for an avalanche.
 Spend the evening in Bar Harbor, preferably tucked away at Cottage Street Pub with a Back River Gin cocktail.
 Getting back on the road can wait til morning, once the fog burns away.

-The Chesapeake Country Scenic Byway is a cultural tour that runs through some of the nation’s most historic sites, from 18th-century courthouses to former plantations.
-The oldest national scenic byway in the state of Maryland, this route has the range -- you can glide between the main streets of some of Maryland’s most scenic small towns to the Chesapeake Wine Trail to piers you can fish from as the sun goes down.
+Maryland: Chesapeake Country Scenic BywayThe Chesapeake Country Scenic Byway is a cultural tour that runs through some of the nation’s most historic sites, from 18th-century courthouses to former plantations.
+The oldest national scenic byway in the state of Maryland, this route has the range—you can glide between the main streets of some of Maryland’s most scenic small towns to the Chesapeake Wine Trail to piers you can fish from as the sun goes down.
 You can drive yourself right onto a free tour of Chesapeake Farms.
-Plan to stop for food at one of the restaurants on or near Kent Island, like Fisherman’s Inn -- you want that view right over the water.
+Plan to stop for food at one of the restaurants on or near Kent Island, like Fisherman’s Inn—you want that view right over the water.

 Massachusetts: Mohawk TrailThe Mohawk Trail has been recognized for over a century as one of the most scenic roads in the entire Northeast, and was used for hundreds of years before that by Native Americans and early settlers.
 In Shelburne Falls, along the Deerfield River, you will come upon something very special: the historic Bridge of Flowers, which between April and October is open and blanketed in a vibrant flower garden.
 When you finally manage to tear yourself away from the splendor, refuel down the road with pancakes at Gould’s Maple Sugarhouse.

 Michigan: Pictured Rocks National Lakeshore

 Mississippi: Natchez Trace ParkwayThe Natchez Trace Parkway was once part of a vital supply route spanning Alabama, Mississippi, and Tennessee.
 Back then, the 444-mile route was walked by boatmen, who were responsible for floating goods down the Ohio and Mississippi Rivers, then getting home somehow.
-Around Mile 41, look for the Sunken Trace -- where the trail, and the trees alongside it, appears to be sinking lower than the rest of the surrounding ground, pushed down by years of foot traffic on readily eroded soil.
+Around Mile 41, look for the Sunken Trace—where the trail, and the trees alongside it, appears to be sinking lower than the rest of the surrounding ground, pushed down by years of foot traffic on readily eroded soil.
 Pull over just past Mile 122 for lunch and fire up one of the grills at River Bend picnic area.

 Missouri: Highway 19

 Highway 19 is a North-South route extending between Thayer and New London.
-Follow it, and you get a taste of American history and the land we created it on.
-Hermann is a gorgeous village to cruise past and, farther down the road, you can catch views of the Ozark National Scenic Riverways.
+Follow it and you get a taste of American history and the land we created it on.
+Hermann is a gorgeous village to cruise past, and farther down the road you can catch views of the Ozark National Scenic Riverways.
 Moving through the heart of the Ozarks means Highway 19 takes you right through the town of Eminence, where you might spot the only two bands of wild horses found in the Midwest.
 Stop at the Dairy Shack to scoop up some soft-serve before you continue on.

 Montana: Beartooth HighwayIf you’ve ever been to Yellowstone, there’s a fair chance you were on the Beartooth Highway, since it’s one of the few ways in and out of the park.
 You’ll generally find it open May through October.
-As you pass rugged lodgepole pines and clear, frigid mountain lakes, keep an eye out for the Bear’s Tooth itself -- a sharp, jagged-looking peak, visible from the highway, that does indeed resemble an incisor belonging to the sort of creature you wouldn’t want to run into while hiking.
+As you pass rugged lodgepole pines and clear, frigid mountain lakes, keep an eye out for the Bear’s Tooth itself—a sharp, jagged-looking peak, visible from the highway, that does indeed resemble an incisor belonging to the sort of creature you wouldn’t want to run into while hiking.
 Head to Two Bit Saloon in the Yellowstone border town of Gardiner when it’s time to kick back over some karaoke and well drinks with the locals.

 Nebraska: US Route 83US Route 83 runs 222 miles through the dazzling plains of Nebraska, carrying travelers on an oftentimes pink-hued road past stabilized dunes, river valleys, and homes designed by the architect Frank Lloyd Wright.
-Spend a night stargazing in the small town of Valentine -- head to the Prairie Club if you want a serious steak dinner -- and from there make a quick detour West to sip apple wine at the Niobrara Valley Vineyards.
+Spend a night stargazing in the small town of Valentine, and from there make a quick detour West to sip apple wine at the Niobrara Valley Vineyards.
 If you can, do this route in the summertime.
 This is your chance to find out what “tanking” is.

 Nevada: Valley of Fire Highway